(Post by: Lilly Hobbs)

 I asked how I could pray for him, and he said that he has had three cardiac arrests in his lifetime, and he was only 15 years old.
 In almost an angry tone he said, “So I’ve been prayed for a lot,” and then he got up without another word and left.

 We asked if we could pray for him, and he said yes.
-I see God in all of this!
+This is so cool though, because I saw God in all of this!
 My friend will tell you that a year and a half ago she would have never prayed out loud, let alone for a stranger in the middle of a campground café.
+However, she didn’t let that fear stop her and she prayed the most amazing prayer over this guy without any hesitation.

 I share this story with y’all because that’s what I call real ministry.
 That should happen to us everywhere we go if we are genuine followers of Jesus.